ColorlabMD/Prores-BitDepth/README.md

 Platform: M1 Apple MacOS 12.2.1 Objective C and C++ Using AVFoundation.
 Images were created as 16bit per component RGBA at a resolution of 720x480

+The file frame number is equal to the pixel value.
+For 12 and 10 bit it is the frame number << 4 (multiplied by 16) or <<6 (multiplied by 64)
 Apple Encoder
 16bit:
 A. Generate 65536 RGBA64 in memory with filled color component pixel values of 0-65535 and alpha 65535 where supported.